🔥 Scaling Predictive Coding to 100+ Layer Networks

 For a brief review of PC, see my previous posts here and here.
 See also this video by Artem Kirsanov for a beautiful visual explanation of PC.
 In one sentence, PC networks have an energy function which is a sum of many local energies (as opposed to a global loss), and are trained by minimising this energy with respect to both activities and weights.

-\(\mu\)P is a theory that tells you how to scale your network such that the learning dynamics are stable across different model sizes such as the width and the depth [1].
+\(\mu\)P is essentially a theory that tells you how to scale your network such that the learning dynamics are stable across different model sizes such as width and depth [1].
 See my previous post for a quick review.

 Problems with standard PC